 Giant water bugs

 Giant water bugs can be found throughout the world, including most of the United States.
 In addition to their large size, what sets them apart from other insect species is that the males carry their eggs around on their backs until they hatch.
-According to Scientific American, the dads pull double duty, both protecting the eggs from predators and also making sure they stay moist so they can safely hatch.
+The dads pull double duty, both protecting the eggs from predators and also making sure they stay moist so they can safely hatch, according to Scientific American.

 Great horned owls

 The female great horned owls take full responsibility for incubating the eggs, but once the eggs hatch the dads become involved in caring for owlets.
 For several months, the mothers and fathers team up to feed the babies, according to the National Audubon Society.
 Both parents also help tend to the nest until the owlets can take care of themselves.

 Stay up-to-date on the happenings in Will County's forest preserves by subscribing to The Citizen, our weekly digital newsletter that provides subscribers with updates on Forest Preserve news, upcoming events, and other fun and useful information for the whole family.
 If you're only interested in programs, subscribe to The Weekly Five, which outlines the five must-do programs each week.
 Signing up for either newsletter is easy and free of charge.